kyssta-exe/Lumora/README.md

 - QQ Group: `619278377`

 ## 📫 Donation
-If you love my work, feel free to donate via our [Open Collective](https://opencollective.com/Winds-Studio) or [Dreeam's AFDIAN](https://afdian.com/a/Dreeam) :)
+If you love our work, feel free to donate via our [Open Collective](https://opencollective.com/Winds-Studio) or [Dreeam's AFDIAN](https://afdian.com/a/Dreeam) :)

 ## 📥 Download
 You can find the latest successful build in [GitHub Action](https://github.com/Winds-Studio/Leaf/actions) or [Releases](https://github.com/Winds-Studio/Leaf/releases)